Achievable logoAchievable logo

 From acceleration to position

-In some cases, you’re given acceleration and initial conditions for both velocity and position.
-These require integrating twice and solving for the constant of integration +C each time.
+Sometimes you’re given acceleration and initial conditions for both velocity and position.
+In that case, you integrate twice, solving for the constant of integration +C each time.

 Given: